On another lonely Anzac Day, solitary memorials stand out

 Born 60 years ago on the frontline of the Passchendaele Battle, Vandewalle has been steeped from childhood in the terror of the 1914-1918 global conflict that claimed 14 million lives — 5 million civilians and 9 million soldiers, sailors and airmen from 28 countries including nearly 60,000 Australians and at least 16,000 New Zealanders.

 Vandewalle’s playgrounds as a kid actually had soldiers still buried underneath, and the early fascination with the war turned into a lifelong passion to do justice to the fallen.
-He turned into an amateur archeologist seeking to make sure that any body that was still dug up could be identified.
+He turned into an amateur archaeologist seeking to make sure that any body that was still dug up could be identified.

 He immediately knew that when roadworks uncovered more bodies in 2006 there was something special about one soldier wrapped in a rubber ground sheet, hand across his heart.
 After he was hit by the Germans on Sept.
 26, 1917, Jack Hunter’s brother Jim found him dying and buried him near a marker so he could recover his remains later.